moveit/moveit_tutorials/doc/trajopt_planner/trajopt_planner_tutorial.rst

   - *targets*: the values of the joints at the constraint

-  - *upper_tols*: the upper limits for joint values at the constraint.
+  - *upper_tols*: the upper limits for joint values at the constraint

-  - *lower_tols*: the lower limits for joint values at the constraint.
+  - *lower_tols*: the lower limits for joint values at the constraint

-  - *first_step*: the first step that is the term is applied to.
+  - *first_step*: the first step that is the term is applied to

-  - *last_step*: the last step that is the term is applied to.
+  - *last_step*: the last step that is the term is applied to

 Moreover, the algorithm needs parameters specific to ``BasicTrustRegionSQP`` which are defined in a yaml file under *trajopt_param*.